By Last Updated: May 28th, 2026

 • A 2024 study in Death Studies found that survivors who had a chance to say goodbye to their loved one reported better grieving outcomes and fewer regrets.
 Meaningful final conversations—even brief ones—gave families the opportunity to express love, forgiveness, and thanks, all of which supported long-term emotional healing (Scheinfeld et al., 2024).

 • Another 2024 study published in Palliative & Supportive Care revealed that family members who participated in end-of-life discussions with their loved ones felt a greater sense of peace and reduced burden in decision-making.
-They also reported being more open about their own future care preferences as a result (Tuesen et al., 2024).
+They also reported being more open about their own future care preferences (Tuesen et al., 2024).

-These studies highlight a truth that families often discover too late: saying goodbye isn’t just a moment of parting—it’s a vital form of healing for both the dying and the living
+These studies highlight a truth that families often discover too late: saying goodbye isn’t just a moment of parting—it’s a vital form of healing for both the dying and the living.

 Adult child talking to an elderly parent